-In one of my previous blog posts I argued that wix, and options like wix, are not good.
-However, over the last few months I had some experiences with potential customers that have led me to reframe my thoughts on wix.
+I often don’t recommend Wix for a website for various reasons.
+However, I had some experiences with potential customers that have led me to reframe my thoughts on wix.

 Wix can be a good option in certain situations… but before I get into that here’s what happened:

-Over the last few months I met with a dozen potential web design clients that ended up going with much cheaper web designers (if you can call them that).
-My quotes were in the $2,500 range and they went with freelance web designers that charged $300-$500.
+Over the last few months I talked with a dozen potential web design clients that ended up going with much cheaper web designers (if you can call them that).
+My quotes were in the two to five thousand range and they went with freelance web designers that charged $300-$500.

 I understand that not everyone can afford to drop a couple grand or more on their website, especially when starting out in business.
 However, in many cases your website is the face of your company, the first impression, and you don’t want to ruin that with a garbage website.

 In those situations where you don’t have the money to spend, you should spend the time to build your own website using Wix, Godaddy Website Builder, or a similar DIY option.
 If you have just a little bit of creativity and average computer skills, you can do it!

 Platforms like Wix are easy to use, aimed at beginners not professionals.
 You also don’t need to be very creative; if you look at some professional websites you can get enough ideas to build your own.
 You can get this done in a few hours or a couple of days tops.
 And if you don’t have the time, nor the money, then what the f%$k are you doing with your time?

 Look, the wix website you build is not gonna be the greatest website ever, get you the best results, and it doesn’t have to be a permanent solution, but it’s going to be good enough (even though it’s arguable that good enough isn’t good enough).
 It’s going to be much better than anything that a half-ass wannabe web designer is going to do for $300, seriously.